Skip to content

 GitHub Copilot Pricing

-Free — 2,000 code completions/month, 50 chat messages/month.
+Free, 2,000 code completions/month, 50 chat messages/month.
 Available to all GitHub users.
-Access to GPT-4o and Claude Sonnet models.
+Access to GPT-5 and Claude Sonnet models.

-Business — $19/user/mo — Everything in Pro plus organization-wide policy management, audit logs, IP indemnity, exclude specific files from Copilot, usage analytics, and SAML SSO.
+Business, $19/user/mo, Includes $19 in monthly AI credits per user plus organization-wide policy management, audit logs, IP indemnity, exclude specific files from Copilot, usage analytics, and SAML SSO.

-Enterprise — $39/user/mo — Everything in Business plus fine-tuned models on your codebase, knowledge base indexing across repositories, and advanced security controls.
+Enterprise, $39/user/mo, Everything in Business with $39 in monthly AI credits per user, plus fine-tuned models on your codebase, knowledge base indexing across repositories, and advanced security controls.

 Report incorrect pricing